3liz/lizmap-web-client/CONTRIBUTING.md

 ### JavaScript

-Please run `npm run pretest` in `assets/` directory and fix errors before any commit.
+Please run `npm run pretest` in the root directory and fix errors before any commit.

 ## Issues